Grand Bazaar, Istanbul: History

 According to an 1890 survey, in the Bazaar there were 4,399 active shops, 2 bedesten, 2195 rooms, 1 hamam, one mosque, 10 medrese, 19 fountains (among them two şadırvan and one sebil), one mausoleum and 24 han.
 In the 30.7 hectares of the complex, protected by 18 gates, there are 3,000 shops along 61 streets, the 2 bedesten, 13 han (plus several more outside).

 The last major catastrophe happened in 1894: a strong earthquake that rocked Istanbul.
 The Minister of Public Works, Mahmud Celaleddin Pasha, supervised the repair of the damaged Bazaar until 1898, and on this occasion the complex was reduced in area.
 To the west, the Bit Pazarı was left outside the new perimeter and became an open-sky road, named Çadırcılar Caddesi ("Tentmaker Road"), while the old gate and the Kütkculer Kapi were demolished.
 Among all the hans which belonged to the Market, many were left outside, and only nine remained enclosed in the structure.

 In 1914 the Sandal Bedesten, whose handlers of textile goods had been ruined by the European competition, was acquired by the city of Istanbul and, starting one year later, was used as an auction house, mainly for carpets.
 In 1927 the individual parts of the bazaar and the streets got official names.
-The last fires of bazaar happened in 1943 and 1954, and the related restorations were finished on 28 July 1959.
+The last fires of the bazaar happened in 1943 and 1954, and the related restorations were finished on 28 July 1959.

 The last restoration of the complex took place in 1980.
 On that occasion, advertising posters around the market were also removed.